RaskaRuby/createSeedWords/README.md

 ## Create Seed Words

+There are a variety of methods of securing one's wallet's private keys/seed words (hardware wallets, metal backup plates, etc), but another factor to consider is where those private keys/seed words came from, and whether they are truly secure.
 This project provides a brief explanation as to why you might want to create new wallet seed words using your own entropy, and it contains some simple instructions and python scripts to help you do that.
+After reading this, you should be able to safely generate your own wallet seed words, find the public key for that wallet, and then import that public key into your own watch-only wallet.
+This gives you a true cold wallet that you can send funds to while never revealing your wallet's seed words.

 ### What are Seed Words?